FortinetCloudCSE/AWS-FGT-101/content/2_ModuleTwo/_index.md

 ---

-### Here are a few items to helo you get started on this workshop
+### Here are a few items to help you get started on this workshop

 - [Quicklabs account](2_moduletwo/21_logistics.html)
   - QL provisioned AWS Account